There are no current events posted. Please check back later.

 - Professional Skills Development

 - Salam Daher - Dr. Salam Daher is an assistant professor in informatics and computer science at New Jersey Institute of Technology (NJIT).
-She is a courtesy faculty at University of Central Florida (UCF).
-She has a PhD in Modeling and Simulation (UCF, 2018) and a postdoc focusing on healthcare simulation & technology (UCF, 2019), an MS in digital […]
+She is a courtesy faculty at University of Central Florida (UCF). […]

-- Patricia Morreale - Patricia Morreale is a Professor and Director of the School of Computer Science and Technology in the College of Natural and Applied Sciences at Kean University.
-Her prior work on the design of multimedia systems and networks has developed techniques for error detection and secure processing, which have been patented and commercialized.
-She conducts research in broadening […]
+- Patricia Morreale - Patricia Morreale is a Professor and Chair of the Department of Computer Science and Technology at Kean University.
+Her prior research on machine learning and network systems led to advances in […]

 - Nancy Amador - Nancy Amador currently serves the role of CAHSI Connector for the North East Region at Kean University, Union, NJ.
-She holds a Bachelor in Science with a focus in Biology.
-During her academic time at Kean, she worked for a clinical research center.
-Gaining the ability to effectively support multiple global clinical trials in diverse […]
+She holds a Bachelor in Science with a focus in Biology. […]

 - Elsa Q. Villa - ARG Advocate